tobek/laminae/notes.md

 - this visitor was honored to be invited to participate in [such and such ceremony], though of course she was not permitted in the [special place]
 - something omitted for it would not reflect well upon this visitor
 - close call (maybe somewhere not particularly dangerous).
 It was here, of all places, that this visitor came closest to mortal harm, when a ____
+- more beauty - some busy activity in a beautiful place, the beauty makes the time stop
+    + And then it turned again, and suddenly we were on a street ablaze with cherry trees in luxuriant, excessive bloom.
+There they were, a dozen on each side of the street, all of them shaggy with flowers, the air around them swarming with floating petals, as if the petals were affixing themselves to the branches.
+Beneath and around them were everyday people doing everyday things, the tasks that need to be completed if a great city is to function: A delivery truck was being unloaded, and the sidewalk was being swept, and a repairman was shimmying up a telephone pole, and a woman was dragging a wooden crate of what might have been daikon to the door of a soba-ya.
+It was comical and also unbelievable, as if above them the skies were busy with flying pigs, and no one had noticed.
+This was a plain, unremarkable street, but in that moment, it was the most beautiful in Japan.
+It made me wonder whether it wasn’t good fortune after all that the sakura season was so brief, for, these people aside, how could anyone get anything done in the face of such splendor?
+Wasn’t it miraculous that life didn’t simply cease in those two weeks in April that the trees were in bloom?
+How could you concentrate on anything else?
+How could a human compete?
 - show kindness, show listening, show humility
     + "as is customary, this visitor left an offering..."
     + did not wish to bother, but made space for her bedroll...